ONEOK (NYSE:OKE) Updates FY 2022 Earnings Guidance

 ONEOK (NYSE:OKE – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $3.45-$4.07 for the period, compared to the consensus earnings per share estimate of $3.79.
+The company provided EPS guidance of $3.45-$4.07 for the period, compared to the consensus EPS estimate of $3.79.
 The company issued revenue guidance of -.

 ONEOK Stock Performance